- Rv Shipping Choosing The Right Transport Company For Your Rvs

 If, for any reason, the carrier is unresponsive or won't work with you, contact their insurance company and make a claim.
 Remember always to have photos and documentation to back up your claim.

-How do I insure my motorhome for shipping?
+How do I insure my motorhome for hauling?

 Companies offering RV transport services are required to have cargo insurance.
 It should be enough to cover your car.